ZihanRen/poretransformer/README.md

 python main.py
 ```

-Train the transformer model (uncomment the relevant line in main.py):
+Firstly train VQVAE and then train the transformer model (uncomment the relevant line in main.py):
 ```python
 # Modify main.py to call train_transformer() instead of train_vqgan()
 python main.py